-The evaluation process will include the use of an independent review panel of experts or qualified individuals, overseen by State department of agriculture officials, to evaluate and score applications and recommend project Applications for selection.
+The evaluation process will include the use of an independent review panel of experts or qualified individuals, overseen by state department of agriculture officials, to evaluate, score, and recommend project Applications for selection.
 The review panel should also provide a recommended award amount for project Applications.